Office of Research Development

 Fluorescence Imaging Plate Reader Facility - (FLIPRTETRA®, Molecular Devices)

-The Hollings Cancer Center Genomics Core Facility at MUSC offers state of the art next generation sequencing (NGS) including DNA-Seq, RNA-Seq, ChIP-Seq, Methyl-Seq, Targeted sequencing utilizing Illumina HiScanSQ and Ion Torrent instrumentation.
+The Hollings Cancer Center Genomics Shared Resource at MUSC offers state of the art next generation sequencing (NGS) including DNA-Seq, RNA-Seq, ChIP-Seq, Methyl-Seq, Targeted sequencing utilizing Illumina HiScanSQ and Ion Torrent instrumentation.
 In addition to NGS, Bead-Array analyses for GWAS, RNA expression and other analyses are available.

 This Shared Resource supports the following equipment: